Our comprehensive guide covers everything you need to know about setting up a parrot cage. From size, location, food, cleaning, perches and more.

 I‘d never cover a bird for more than 12 hours because that is their natural rhythm wired into their brains.

 I’ve never used covers myself however know of parrot owners who have and can see the benefits to them.
 They’re a personal preference and new parrot owners soon discover what works best for them and their bird’s routine.

 How much time should parrots spend out of their cage?

 Your bird will need 3 – 4 hours minimum out of cage time.

-Ask yourself if you have you got enough time and space for the type of bird you have chosen?
+Before buying a parrot, ask yourself if you have you got enough time and space for the type of bird you have chosen?
 Keeping a bird in a cage 24/7 is unkind.
 They need exercise and your presence.

 Out-time is essential to keep a creature as intelligent as a parrot interested and not prone to develop screaming and biting and plucking behaviours or else simply become apathetic and bored.

 As mentioned, out time should be 3 – 4 hours minimum for a bird’s mental and physical health.
 If you work during the day my article on parrot care suggests a workable routine.

 Small birds like budgies and cockatiels get exercise in a flat or house.